stordahl/fuck-ups-are-ok/README.md

 ## OOPS

 - 4/13/22: A small error in some conditional logic I wrote caused hours of debugging for myself and two colleagues
+- 6/30/22: I discovered that a spec of Cypress tests I had written were failing in CI because did not stub the data at all and allowed the tests to rely on production data, which obviously changed